AlexBethel/Aternos-On-Discord/README.md

 ### Prerequisites

 * Python 3.7 or higher
-* A Discord server for which you have the rights to add a bot
+* A Discord server for which you have the rights to add a bot (Manage Server permission)
 * An Aternos account

 ### Discord Commands